lumeland/theme-ebook/src/index.md

 "No idea, but she's screaming a lot."
 In the background, we heard a shriek.
 "Stuff about the bay.
 How they didn't fill it.
 I don't know.
 What did she just say, Lucy?"
 A voice replied.
 "Okay, yeah.
-She just said, it was all a mistake and now---yeah, she's crying.
+She just said, it was all a mistake and nowyeah, she's crying.
 Anyway.
 I still think you should come."

 Dramatic enough way for a mystery to begin.